Peyronie's Disease Illustrations

 Peyronie's Plaque

-These two illustrations demonstrate a normal (top) and abnormal (bottom) cross section of the penis.
-In the bottom image, a thickened scar can be seen which is characteristic of Peyronie's Disease.
+In the right image, a thickened scar can be seen, characteristic of Peyronie's Disease.
 This scar is often referred to as a plaque.
-Most plaques are made up of collagen, which is what makes up most scars in the body.
-Because the scar is not elastic, when the rest of the penis expands with an erection, the scar remains fixed, and a curvature is observed.
-Depending on the location of the scar, you can observe curvatures in all directions.
-Additionally, if the circumferential fibers, trabecular fibers, or septum of the penis are affected, you may get indentations, hourglass deformity, or other narrowing / tapering.
+Most plaques are made up of collagen, which constitutes most scars in the body.
+Because the scar is not elastic, when the rest of the penis expands with an erection, the scar remains fixed, resulting in a curvature.
+Depending on the location of the scar, you can observe curvatures in any direction.
+Additionally, if the circumferential fibers, trabecular fibers, or septum of the penis are affected, indentations, hourglass deformity, or other narrowing / tapering may occur.

 Penile Plication

-Illustration demonstrating the surgical procedure penile plication.
 With penile plication, sutures are placed on the opposite side of the curvature to straighten the penis.
 The sutures are permanent to limit the amount of curvature recurrence over time.
 Plication is typically performed in men with more modest curvatures (<70 degrees), although there are some providers that will do penile plications in all cases of Peyronie's.
-Side effects include possible mild loss of sensation, reduced penile volume (looks smaller), palpable knots (sutures), and recurrence of curvature over time.
-Advantages are that the surgery is relatively minor and will correct the curvature immediately after surgery.
+Side effects include possible mild loss of sensation, reduced penile volume (appearing smaller), palpable knots (sutures), and recurrence of curvature over time.
+Advantages of this surgery are that it is relatively minor and will correct the curvature immediately after the procedure.

 Incision / Partial Excision and Grafting

-Illustration demonstrating the surgical procedure incision/excision and grafting for Peyronie's Disease.
-With incision/excision and grafting, the penile plaque is either incised or partially excised followed by graft placement.
-Various grafts are used, with arguably the most common being human pericardium.
-Incision/excision and grafting is reserved for the most severe of cases of Peyronie's Disease, and is typically used when curvatures are >60-70 degrees, moderate hourglass deformity, or other severe indentations.
 The surgery is only performed in men with good erectile function, as one of the primary side effects of surgery is worsened erectile function.
 Other complications include temporary or permanent loss of sensation, irregularity of the penis, variable changes in length, and recurrence of curvature over time.
-Men who undergo incision/excision and grafting are also the most likely to require a repeat surgery in the following year.
-Advantages are that the surgery is more likely to preserve penile length and that it is able to at least partially address hourglass and indentation deformities at the time of surgery.
+Men who undergo incision/excision and grafting are also the most likely to require a repeat surgery within the following year.

 Penile Prosthesis